Bee and PuppyCat: Lazy in Space

 In March 2017, Frederator announced that new episodes of Bee and PuppyCat were being written, initially earmarked for release on VRV.
 VRV at the time included Cartoon Hangover.
 In June 2018, the trailer for the continuation was released under the title Bee and PuppyCat: Lazy in Space, which would have aired sometime in 2019.
 An episode was screened in September 2019 at the Ottawa International Animation Festival, but did not release on VRV as planned.
 By 2019 VRV was suffering from several departing channels, and parent AT&T was more focused on HBO Max than VRV.
 In 2020, the 13 then-produced episodes were leaked onto Fred Seibert's Vimeo channel.
 The episodes were later removed from the platform, but not before several streaming websites managed to obtain copies.
 Seibert stepped down from his position as CEO of Frederator in August, though the company indicated that he would remain executive producer for current projects, including Bee and PuppyCat.

 In October 2020, it was announced that Netflix would be distributing the season in 2022.
 Described as a reboot, three new episodes were commissioned that retell the story of the original YouTube series, and these were presented along with the 13 episodes produced in 2019 as Lazy in Space.
 The episodes were renumbered accordingly.
 The series launched on September 6, 2022.

-Bee and PuppyCat: Lazy in Space is a joint production between Frederator Studios and Japanese studio Oriental Light & Magic (OLM).
+Bee and PuppyCat: Lazy in Space is a joint production between Frederator Studios and Japanese anime studio OLM.
 OLM's Los Angeles-based subsidiary Sprite Animation Studios also contributed to the project.